 How Can You Plan for a Discussion with Your Spouse About Bankruptcy?

-Want to learn more about filing for bankruptcy as a married couple or are you ready to discuss your situation with an attorney?
+Do you want to learn more about filing for bankruptcy as a married couple?
+Are you ready to speak with an attorney?
 Contact the Law Offices of Robert M. Geller at 813.254.5696 to schedule a consultation and take your next step toward financial freedom.